cca/equella_scripts/utilities/readme.md

 ## new-course-code

-Skaffold out the various course information taxonomies we use for each program. @TODO this might as well create the "{{PROGRAM}} Faculty" and "{{PROGRAM}} Administrator" user groups, too.
+Skaffold out the various course information taxonomies we use for each program.
+TODO this might as well create the "{{PROGRAM}} Faculty" and "{{PROGRAM}} Administrator" user groups, too.

 ## semesters